glotzerlab/hoomd-rs/doc/src/examples.md

 ## Building Desktop Applications

-If you want to tweak an example's code and see what happens, you will need compile your changes.
+If you want to change an example's code and see what happens, you will need compile your changes.

 First, clone the *hoomd-rs* repository if you have not done so already: